 Also look for toppings that are smaller and easier to chew.
 Vegetables are usually fine but pineapple can be stringy, so you may want to avoid it while you have braces.
 Pepperoni can be slightly challenging, it’s fine as long as you can bite through it easily.
 But if it is tough and overcooked, you may want to set that morsel aside.

 Cheese, by the way, is not a problem.
 Stretchy mozzarella may look sticky, but it’s not sticky in the same way that caramel is, for example.
 Cheese is fine; just floss afterwards if you think any got caught.
 Whatever you have on the pizza, take small bites.
 You’re not going to do yourself harm if you eat that pizza slowly and savor it.

 You could benefit from trying Chicago deep dish pizza.
-It has a large quantity of sauce on top of the cheese, and you have to eat that pizza in small bites with a fork.
+It has a large quantity of sauce on top of the cheese, and you have to eat that pizza with braces in small bites with a fork.
 That’s perfect for brace-wearers.

 If you are interested in getting braces, or if you would like more information, contact Dr. Scott Runnels Orthodontics today to schedule your consultation!
 We have two locations in Destin and Inlet Beach, FL.